Harald-U/docker-101/workshop/lab3.md

     Note:
     * '--rm' instructs Docker to remove the container once it is finished.
     * '-it' stands for "interactive, allocate pseudo TTY".
-Which means the container starts, executes the 'ls /' command, shows its output, and then terminates (and is then removed because of the '--rm').
+Which means the container starts, executes the 'cat /data.txt' command, shows its output (or rather an error in our case), then terminates (and is then removed because of the '--rm').

 4. Go ahead and remove the first container.